BobQuickSaveSmith/Make-It-So-GZDoom-Launcher/extras/thehellrunprotocol/README.md

 Removed Gun Bonsai (GunBonsai-0.10.6.pk3) for the following reasons:
 a) It caused occasional instability and lock-ups.
-b) While an excellent mod, its frequent interruptions disrupted gameplay flow.
+b) While an excellent mod, its frequent interruptions disrupted The Hell Run Protocol flow.
 c) It made the overall experience too easy on any difficulty, especially when combined with Crowd Control.